venkataravuri/nexthink-assignment/README.md

 ‼️ **Disclaimer**

 There could be numerous ways systems' can be designed.
 Here, I have employed _industry-standard practices, technologies & tools_ taken into account constraints and other factors.
-Proposed solution has "**Architecture Trade-offs"** across several dimensions like scalability, reliability, throughput & cost-effectiveness.
+I made "**Architecture Trade-offs"** across several dimensions like scalability, reliability, throughput & cost-effectiveness.

 ### 📚 Table of Contents
 - [Assumptions](#assumptions) & [Out of Scope](#out-of-scope)